sonic-net/SONiC/doc/Dump-Utility.md

                                 # Only one of the db/file fields should have a non-empty string.
   "just_keys": "true|false"     # Mandatory, if true, Only Returns the keys matched.
 Does not return field-value pairs.
 Defaults to True
-  "ns" : DEFAULT_NAMESPACE      # namespace argument, if nothing is provided, default namespace is used }
+  "ns" : DEFAULT_NAMESPACE      # namespace argument, if nothing is provided, default namespace is used "match_entire_list" : False   # Some of the fields in redis can consist of multiple values eg: trap_ids = "bgp,bgpv6,ospf".
+  			          When this arg is set to true, entire list is matched incluing the ",".
+				  When False, the values are split based on "," and individual items are matched with }
 ```